ulissesalmeida/mehcoding.github.io/_posts/2019-05-13-how-to-create-a-ecto-setup-pipeline-with-ecto-3-1-2.md

 end
 ```

-Then, with `ecto.setup` can run on old systems, because it runs the
-migrations and the seed file and skips the database creation and structure.
-It also works for new systems, since it creates the database, loads the structure, runs the seed and skips the migrations.
+This way, `ecto.setup` can now be used on old systems as well, because it runs the migrations and the seeds file while skipping database creation and structure.
+It also works on new systems since it creates the database, loads the structure, runs the seeds and skips the migrations.

-Now, it's up to you to decide how long you want to keep the migrations files.
-Most of the cases, after you run the migrations successfully in a production environment, you can get rid of them.
-In my scenario, we have the same system installed in many environments, some of them our team don't control, then it might take some days(sometimes weeks) until we can safely delete old migration files.
+Now it's up to you to decide how long you want to keep the migration files.
+In most cases, after running the migrations successfully in a production environment, you can get rid of them.
+In my scenario, we have the same system installed in many environments, some of which our team does not control.
+We're delivering changes faster than people installing them in their environments.
+Then, it may take some days (or even weeks) until we can safely delete old migration files.

 ## Wrapping up

 We learned how migrations are useful and how they also can be a pain to maintain.
-We saw how keeping `structure.sql` can reduce the need of keeping the migration files and how Ecto SQL `3.1.2` allow us to have a single command to set up new systems or keep old systems up to date.
-How you keep your migrations files?
+We saw how keeping `structure.sql` can reduce the need of keeping the migration files and how Ecto SQL `3.1.2` allows us to have a single command for setting up new systems and keeping old systems up to date.
+That's it; I hope you liked the post, and let me know, how do you keep your migration files?